avaya-dux/neo-css-library-clean/readmes/how-to-publish.md

 6. add title using format: "v0.2.0 (Jan 18th 2022)"
 7. click: "Auto-generate release notes"

--- **TEMP**: The auto-generated release notes in GitHub will still include artifacts from the commit (ex. commit message, contributor username).
-Please make sure you go through and manually add the correct notes as necessary
+-- **IMPORTANT**: The auto-generated release notes in GitHub will still include artifacts from the commit (ex. commit message, contributor username).
+Please make sure you go through and manually add the correct notes, backticks for code/class names, and JIRA tickets, following the examples from [previous releases](https://github.com/avaya-dux/neo-css-library/releases/tag/v3.66.0) as necessary

 8. attach the binary generated from when you ran `npm pack` above (tgz file)
 9. click: "Publish release"